Adding a GitLab Repository

 Private git submodules and private cocoapods

-If your project depends on any code in other private git repos, the ssh key will need to be added to those repos as well.
+If your project depends on any code in other private git repos, the SSH key needs to be added to those repos as well.

 Navigate back to buddybuild and click on the Build button.